docker/docs/docker-for-mac/troubleshoot.md

 ### Workarounds for common problems

-* IPv6 workaround to auto-filter DNS addresses - IPv6 is not yet supported on Docker for Mac, which typically manifests as a network timeout when running `docker` commands that need access to external network servers (e.g., `docker pull busybox`).
+* IPv6 workaround to auto-filter DNS addresses - IPv6 is not yet supported on Docker for Mac.
+If you try to use it, network timeouts occur when running `docker` commands that need access to external network servers, such as `docker pull` or `docker push`.

         $ docker pull busybox
         Using default tag: latest